sav-che/TL-2/Authors/Regel, Constantin (Andreas) von {std. C. Regel}.md

-> [!cite] BHL link: this entry starts at [page 637](https://www.biodiversitylibrary.org/item/103624#page/651/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 637](https://www.biodiversitylibrary.org/page/33190108) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Regel, Constantin \[Andreas\] von (1890-1970), Russian-born botanist; studied at the University of St. Petersburg until 1913; botanical assistant at the Ministry of Agriculture ib.
 1913-1917; at the University of Dorpat (Tartu) 1918-1921; Dr. phil.
-Würzburg 1921; professor of botany at Kaunus University, Lithuania, 1922-1940; in exile in Switzerland 1940-1944; from 1944 at Graz; teaching botany in Bagdad 1952-1955, Istanbul 1956 and Kabul 1958-1959; from 1959-1962 living at Heidelberg; from 1962-1967 at Izmir, later again in Graz and in Zürich. (*C. Regel*).
+Würzburg 1921; professor of botany at Kaunus University, Lithuania, 1922-1940; in exile in Switzerland 1940-1944; from 1944 at Graz; teaching botany in Bagdad 1952-1955, Istanbul 1956 and Kabul 1958-1959; from 1959-1962 living at Heidelberg; from 1962-1967 at Izmir, later again in Graz and in Zürich.
+**Abbreviated name**: *C. Regel*

 #### Herbarium and types